AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 ---
 title: Compiler Directives
 last_modified_at: 2023-09-10T23:26:02+10:00
-excerpt: "The new **//go:debug** directive enhances Go's backward compatibility even more.
-Plus I look at some recent changes to the language that affect some directives."
+excerpt: "A look at all of Go's _pragmas_ (except build tags).
+How **//go:debug** directive enhances Go's backward compatibility.
+Plus recent changes to the language that affect some directives."
 toc: true
 toc_sticky: true
 categories: [language,directives]